Godot 인터페이스

 # names (like typenames), often into constants.

-const MyScene : = preload("my_scene.tscn") as PackedScene # Static load
+const MyScene = preload("my_scene.tscn") # Static load

-const MyScript : = preload("my_script.gd") as Script
+const MyScript = preload("my_script.gd")

 # This type's value varies, i.e. it is a variable, so it uses snake_case.

-export(Script) var script_type: Script
+@export var script_type: Script

 # Must configure from the editor, defaults to null.